 Like other government guidelines, IRS-1075 will continue to evolve with each new revision.
 However, it is important to note that a failure to properly handle FTI data, and thus incur a breach of IRS-1075 rules and safeguards, could result in a hefty fine.
 The good news is that I.S.
 Partners, LLC has an auditing team that is here to help.

-While this blog posts has served as an introductory guide to IRS-1075, our team is standing by to offer an in-depth explanation of the purpose of each category, control, processes, and safeguards.
+While this blog post has served as an introductory guide to IRS-1075, our team is standing by to offer an in-depth explanation of the purpose of each category, control, process, and safeguards.
 From start to finish, we can help you to properly secure FTI data so that it remains confidential, and your organization can sustain its IRS-1075 compliance.
-We invite you to contact us via phone (215) 675-1400 or use our online form to request a quote for a compliance check today.
-Discover how our motto, “Audits without Anxiety!”™, coupled with our experienced team, can help your organization remain compliant year after year.